-I made mine in the blender to avoid mashing the bananas, but it is a thick batter that might bog down certain blenders.
+I made mine in the blender to avoid mashing the bananas.
+But it is a thick batter that might bog down certain blenders.
 If you don’t have a high powered blender, I’d recommend mashing the bananas by hand.
-Or you could blend the bananas and eggs together in your blender before mixing in the rest of the ingredients by hand.
+Or you could blend the bananas and eggs together in your blender.
+Then mix in the rest of the ingredients by hand.

 To decorate with a peanut butter swirl, add 1 teaspoon of peanut butter to the top of each muffin.
 Then using a toothpick, swirl the peanut butter into the chocolate batter.
-And finally you can sprinkle some chocolate chips over the top for presentation.
+Finally you can sprinkle some chocolate chips over the top for presentation.

-You’ll know they’re done when they’ve puffed up in the middle, and a toothpick inserted in the middle comes out clean.
+You’ll know they’re done when they’ve puffed up in the middle.
+Also a toothpick inserted in the middle should come out clean.

 Let them cool a little on a baking rack for a few minutes before enjoying.

 These can also be frozen and reheated gently in the oven at 250º until warmed through.
 I often make muffins ahead of time and reheat them when we have company.
-It’s so much easier in the morning if the muffins are already baked, and you can just concentrate on making some eggs and coffee!Print
+It’s so much easier in the morning if the muffins are already baked.
+Then you can just concentrate on making some eggs and coffee!Print

 - 2 eggs